 Supervised practice of counseling in an approved setting appropriate to the student's program of study.
 Both individual and group supervision are provided.
 Prerequisite(s): COUN 5510, COUN 5610, COUN 5230, COUN 5720, COUN 5810 and advanced status.
+An additional fee is associated with this course.
 This is a professional education course.